-A Phase I clinical trial (19) was conducted with RIV3 in 156 children aged 6 months - 5 years (98 participants received RIV3 [among them 61 received the full-dose of 45 μg per antigen] and 58 received a licensed trivalent influenza vaccine [IIV3 - Fluzone]).
+A Phase I clinical trial (21) was conducted with RIV3 in 156 children aged 6 months - 5 years (98 subjects received RIV3 [among them 61 received the full-dose of 45 μ g per antigen] and 58 received a licensed IIV3 [Fluzone]).

-A Phase II clinical trial (20) was conducted in 219 children and adolescents 6-17 years of age who received either RIV4 or a licensed quadrivalent inactivated influenza vaccine (IIV4 - Fluarix Quadrivalent).
+A Phase II clinical trial (22) was conducted in 219 children and adolescents 6 - 17 years of age who received either RIV4 or a licensed IIV4 (Fluarix Quadrivalent).

-The clinical data from pediatric studies showed acceptable safety and reactogenicity profiles of RIV3 or RIV4.
+The clinical data from pediatric studies showed an acceptable safety and reactogenicity profiles of RIV3 or RIV4.

-By evaluating a series of age cohorts ranging from 6 months to 17 years, it was shown that HAI immunity appears to be induced to a greater degree as the participants become older.
+By evaluating a series of age cohorts ranging from 6 months to 17 years, it was shown that HAI assay immunity appears to be induced to a greater degree as the participants become older.
 Some of this apparent diminished immune response in younger children may have been reflective of the relatively small sample sizes.